 #1: Seamless Knickers

-Unless you’re going for the VPL look (not sure that’s a thing), then you want to make sure that you’re wearing the right underwear, otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
-Now, I’m not a fan of the thong, mainly because “ouch,” so what’s the solution?
-Well, for starters, be honest with yourself—do you buy the “right” size of knickers for your bum?
+Unless you’re going for the VPL look (not sure that’s a thing), you want to make sure that you’re wearing the right underwear.
+Otherwise, you’ll get that not-so-flattering double-butt look that shows through your clothes.
+Now, I’m not a fan of thongs (mainly because ouch), and luckily, there are other options.
+But first, be honest with yourself—do you buy the “right” size knickers for your bum?
 For me, I have to go a size up.
-Even though I take a size 10 in trousers I will buy size 12 knickers so that I don’t cut my butt in half.
+Even though I take a size 10 in trousers, I will buy size 12 in knickers so that I don’t cut my butt in half.
 Also, I’ll go for a pair that is made from polyester rather than cotton.

 If you want to really show off your butt, then high-waisted jeans or trousers are ideal.
 Not only will they nip you in at the waist to give you an enhanced hourglass shape, but they’ll hug your bum to give it a peachy look.